The Web Health

 How to Use:

-• Mix a few drops of vitamin E oil into almond oil.
+• Mix few drops of vitamin E oil into almond oil.

-• Massage gently into your neck every evening.
+• Massage gently on your neck every evening.

 • Leave it overnight and rinse in the morning.